First-order N\'eel-cVBS transition in a model square lattice $S=1$ antiferromagnet: Model

-{\em Designer Model \& Simulations:} Our goal is to design a $S=1$ sign free model in which the N\'eel-VBS transition can be studied using Monte-Carlo simulations.
+Our first goal is to design a $S=1$ sign free model in which the N\'eel-cVBS transition can be studied using Monte-Carlo simulations.
 We start with the square lattice $S=1$ Heisenberg model,

 This model is well known to be N\'eel ordered.
-Because we are working with $S=1$, it is possible to square the bilinear operator and obtain an independent ``biquadratic operator,'' $\left ( \vec S_i \cdot \vec S_j\right )^2$, also amenable to QMC~\cite{harada2002:biq,kaul2012:biq}.
-Using this term we can construct a Sandvik-like four spin interaction~\cite{sandvik2007:deconf},
+Because we are working with $S=1$, it is possible to square the bilinear operator and obtain an independent ``biquadratic operator,'' $\left ( \vec S_i \cdot \vec S_j\right )^2$, also amenable to QMC.~\cite{harada2002:biq,kaul2012:biq} Using this term we can construct a Sandvik-like four spin interaction,~\cite{sandvik2007:deconf}

 We note that $H_{Q_K}$ has a higher staggered SU(3) symmetry because it is constructed from the biquadratic interaction, of which the physical SU(2) is a subgroup.
 However the model we study here $H_{JQ_K}=H_J+H_{Q_K}$ has only the generic SU(2) symmetry obtained by rotating the $\vec S$ vector in the usual way.
-Previous numerical studied have established that $H_{Q_K}$ on the square lattice has four-fold columnar VBS order~\cite{lou2009:sun,kaul2011:su34,banerjee2010:su3}.
-Thus the single tuning parameter in $H_{JQ_K}$ gives us unbiased numerical access to the N\'eel-VBS transition in a $S=1$ system, as desired.
+Previous numerical studies have established that $H_{Q_K}$ on the square lattice has four-fold columnar VBS order.~\cite{lou2009:sun,kaul2011:su34,banerjee2010:su3} Thus the single tuning parameter in $H_{JQ_K}$ gives us unbiased numerical access to the N\'eel-VBS transition in a $S=1$ system, as desired.